Закрыть

 How safe is white noise for infants?

-The baby industry is already crowded, but white noise has recently emerged as another choice.
 White noise machine manufacturers assert that their products promote infant sleep, reduce hysterical crying, and aid in the creation of wake-and-sleep cycles.

 For parents who want their kid to sleep uninterrupted by outside noise, white noise is also growing in popularity.